TeachBooks/mirror_teachbook_manual/book/installation-and-setup/organize-team.md

 - Choose between GitHub and GitLab, as explained below
 - If you've chosen for GitHub, start with our [template](../external/template/README.md)
 - Define branches in GitHub/GitLab.
 We advise the following branches:
   - A published branch which contains the students' version of this year.
-This could be called ie. `publish` or `main` or `<current acadamic year>`
+This could be called ie. `publish` or `main` or `<current acadamic year>`.
+Add this branch as the `PRIMARY BRANCH` when making use of the [github workflow](gh-workflow-settings), this will make sure students are redirected to this URL which doesn't move when adding new versions of the book later on.
+If you plan on keeping only one version, it's adviser to set `BEHAVIOR_PRIMARY` to `copy` to copy the primary branch to root so that the URL is compact.
   - A development branch which contains all the new content combined but not yet published to students.
 This could be called `dev` or `main` (depending on whether you prefer having the most recent published version as main or the development branch).
   - Branches which will be created during the editing process which contain edits ie. single chapters
   - Branches for previous study years which contain each year's version of the book.
-These could be called `<academic year>`
+These could be called `<academic year>`.
+Add these branches to the list of `BRANCHES_ARCHIVED` when making use of the [github workflow](gh-workflow-settings).
 - Setup protected branches in GitHub/GitLab to prevent accidental changes
 - Add people with GitHub/GitLab permission matching their role and the protected branches.
 - Add a readme explaining the way you organized branches and permissions